Best Cheap Car Insurance With a Bad Driving Record (2026)

 How does a bad driving record affect car insurance?

-Insurance companies believe that people with a bad driving record are more likely to cause an accident in the future.
+Insurance companies believe people with a bad driving record are more likely to cause an accident in the future.
 So they raise your rates to help pay for potential claims.

 Incidents that happened more than three years ago usually won't affect your rates.

-A bad driving history won't impact your auto insurance rates forever.
-Insurance companies typically only consider accidents and traffic tickets from the past three years.
 However, DUIs could affect your car insurance rates for up to five years because they're a more serious violation.

 Start by comparing rates from several companies.